Thursday, February 12, 2026

 I buy my chicken through a Food & Meat Co-op every few months.
 It comes in a 40 lb box and I generally find someone to split the order with.
 Once cooked, the original 20lbs becomes about 15 containers of 1lb each.

 When using my air fry setting, I use the air fryer tray and place a regular cookie sheet underneath to catch juices.
 This cleans up easily afterwards with water while it's still warm if you let it sit for a few minutes before cleaning.
+No scraping required, it comes right off.

 Once cooked, remove 1 batch of chicken to another tray or platter and let it rest for 10-15 min before cutting so the juices will stay in with the meat.
 If you cut right away, all the juices will spill out.

 Cut to desired size and bag or put in Extreme Freeze Reditainers.
 Let cool a bit with lids off before freezing so it doesn't heat up your freezer sticking it in hot.
+(If you forget this step, you may be needing to see my post about thawing your freezer when it overheats or the door gets left open.)

 When ready to use, thaw in fridge or run the bottom of the container under water till the contents loosen and put on a microwave safe plate to thaw quickly.
-You'r chicken is ready for SO many dishes now!
+Your chicken is ready for SO many dishes now!

 No comments: